lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * When a Public Key Infrastructure (PKI) is used, the trust anchor is a Certification Authority (CA) certificate, and the identity is the subject whose unique name (e.g. a domain name, NAI, or EUI) is included in the endpoint's certificate.
 Before running EDHOC each party needs at least one CA public key certificate, or just the public key, and a specific identity or set of identities it is allowed to communicate with.
 Only validated public-key certificates with an allowed subject name, as specified by the application, are to be accepted.
 EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key in its certificate.
 The certification path provides proof that the subject of the certificate owns the public key in the certificate.

 * When public keys are used but not with a PKI (RPK, self-signed certificate), the trust anchor is the public authentication key of the other party.
 In this case, the identity is typically directly associated to the public authentication key of the other party.
 For example, the name of the subject may be a canonical representation of the public key.
 Alternatively, if identities can be expressed in the form of unique subject names assigned to public keys, then a binding to identity can be achieved by including both public key and associated subject name in the protocol message computation: CRED_I or CRED_R may be a self-signed certificate or COSE_Key containing the public authentication key and the subject name, see {{fig-sigma}}.
 Before running EDHOC, each endpoint needs a specific public authentication key/unique associated subject name, or a set of public authentication keys/unique associated subject names, which it is allowed to communicate with.
 EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key.

-## Identifiers

-One byte credential identifiers are realistic in many scenarios as most constrained devices only have a few keys.
-In cases where a node only has one key, the identifiers may even be the empty byte string.

 ## Cipher Suites {#cs}